 Wombat Platform Review

-The wombat investment app has scored 3.5 out of 5 by users on the google play store which would indicate that whilst they have presented a slick, easy to use interface, and offered a great place for novice investors to get started on a simple, intuitive platform with a fresh modern look, there is still some work to do in terms of functionality.
-Once you have opened your account and selected your themes, you are up and running, however, it’s difficult to see what companies you are actually investing in and deposits appear to be woefully slow.
+The wombat investment app is rated 4.4 out of 5 by users on the Google Play Store, and 4.7 on the App Store, which would indicate that they have presented a slick, easy to use interface, and offered a great place for novice investors to get started on a simple, intuitive platform with a fresh modern look.

-One of the features on the app that we loved was the auto invest feature, whereby users can program Wombat to automatically invest a defined sum on your behalf each month.
+One of the features on the app that I loved was the auto-invest feature, whereby users can program Wombat to automatically invest a defined sum on your behalf each month.
 This can encourage good investing habits without taking any of your valuable time.

 Research Service and Tools Review